 Once you executed a fuzz test, you can generate a coverage report which shows the line by line coverage of the fuzzed code:

 Important: In general, there are two ways to run your fuzz test:

 cifuzz run my_fuzz_test_1.
 The fuzzer will rapidly generate new inputs and feed them into your fuzz test.
 Any input that covers new parts of the fuzzed project will be added to the generated corpus. cifuzz will run until a crash occurs and report detailed information about the finding.

 As a regression test, by invoking it through your IDE/editor or by directly executing the replayer binary (see here on how to build that binary).
 This will use the replayer to apply existing input data from the seed corpus, which has to be stored in the directory

-<fuzz-test-name>_seed_corpus beside your fuzz test.
+<fuzz-test-name>_inputs beside your fuzz test.
 Note that this directory has to be created manually.
-In this case the fuzz test will stop immediately after applying all input or earlier if a regression occurs.
+In case a crash was found, the directory will be created, and the crashing input is added to this directory automatically.
+The fuzz test will stop immediately after applying all inputs or earlier if a regression occurs.